Not a way to run a railway: the lunacy of trains in the UK

 Imagine a business that, in the course of three years, has lost one in five of its customers.
 Revenue has shrunk even further, to just 71 per cent of where it was in 2019.
 That translates to taking £10m less per day than in 2019.

-This is an organisation that clearly needs to be closed down permanently or reconstructed from the ground up, with far lower costs, greater flexibility, sane pricing and fresh ideas.
+This is an organisation that clearly needs to be reconstructed from the ground up, with far lower costs, greater flexibility, sane pricing and fresh ideas.
 Yet to the contrary, the service is sliding downhill with toxic industrial relations and an apparent death wish: the company is recommending prospective customers to avoid it for much of the time in the next three weeks.

 As you realise, I am describing the railways of Britain in the dying days of a chaotic year.

-Those passenger and revenue figures (for July to September 2022) spell out the scale of the slump since the coronavirus pandemic.
+Those passenger and revenue figures (released this week for July to September 2022) spell out the scale of the slump since the coronavirus pandemic.

 Everyone in the business realises the unappealing truth that much needs to change.
 Yet from most of those involved there is no sign of meaningful advances to improve services, cut costs and boost business.
 On the contrary, the government and unions are engaged in a long, ideological brawl for which the traveller and taxpayer are mere bystanders.